TahaKoleilat/youtube-flashcard-generator/README.md

 - **YouTube Document Retrieval**: The `YoutubeProcessor` uses `YoutubeLoader` to fetch video scripts, which are then split into manageable documents.
 - **Concept Extraction**: `GeminiProcessor` employs Google Vertex AI and Gemini models to extract key concepts, showcasing the application of generative AI in educational technology.
 - **Error Handling and Logging**: Extensive logging to trace steps and handle errors gracefully.

-##Acknowledgement
-This project, "Gemini Dynamo," was developed with the invaluable guidance and structured mission tasks provided by Radical AI.
-I extend my heartfelt thanks to Rex, the AI coach, whose expert advice steered me through the complexities of the project.
-Additionally, I am grateful for the instructional videos created by the Radical AI team.
-These resources not only explained the nuances of the code but also provided detailed insights into the subtleties of the project, enhancing my understanding and execution of the tasks.
-Their support has been instrumental in the successful completion of this project.